OPALX-project/OPALX-project.github.io/RFPhotoInjector.md

 # Run the Photo Injector Simulation
 For this calculation the initial conditions are all set in the input file.
 Run OPAL with

-`opal  RFphotoinjector.in | tee RFphotoinjector.in`
+`opal  RFphotoinjector.in | tee RFphotoinjector.out`